negative-seven/negative-seven.github.io/_pages/gimmick/index.md

 title: Gimmick! bugs and mechanics explained
 ---

+# Horizontal speed

+Under normal conditions, the player's maximum horizontal speed is as follows (measured in 1/16ths of a pixel per frame):
+- moving right on ground: alternates between 22 and 23 every frame
+- moving left on ground: alternates between 23 and 24 every frame
+- moving right in air: either 23 or 24 (depends on parity)
+- moving left in air: either 24 or 25 (depends on parity)

+"Parity" refers to whether or not the speed is even or odd.
+Since movement speed normally changes in multiples of 2 in the air, parity is generally fixed in the air and can only change from eg. moving on the ground or hitting a wall.

 # Item drops

 Item drops are not random.
 When an enemy is killed, it will drop an item if all of the following conditions are met: